 Cups of tea and falling arse over tit

-Despite my love of films, I never realised the crazy amount of work and long shifts required to capture the perfect shot.
-I mean, the poor runners had to continually fill my cup up with tea for the 30+ takes of the opening scene.
+Despite my love of films, I never realised the complexities and effort required to make a big-budget movie.
+I mean, the poor runners had to continually fill my cup up with tea and cake me in mud for the 30+ takes of the opening scene.

 While the days were long, it was a privilege to watch one of my favourite directors, Sam Mendes, plot every line of dialogue and movement with Roger Deakins – the genius cinematographer behind films like Blade Runner 2049, Skyfall and The Shawshank Redemption.

 Granted, making a movie wasn’t as romantic and spectacular as I first thought.
-I learnt that on the first day of filming when I sat in a blistering hot tent for nine hours straight playing ‘Would you rather’ with the other extras, before missing my call after spending twenty minutes on the toilet trying to figure out how to undo my braces to take a shit!
+I learnt that on the first day of filming when I sat in a blistering hot tent for nine hours straight, before missing my call after spending twenty minutes on the toilet trying to figure out how to undo my braces!

 For the iconic running out of the trench scene, we had to wait hours praying for bleak skies before we could start shooting.
-Some days mostly consisting of hair and makeup slapping litres of sun cream on me and telling me to “stop tanning”.
+Some days mostly consisted of the hair and makeup team slapping litres of sun cream on me and telling me to “stop tanning”.

-The good news is that I won’t be giving up my day job anytime soon and I’m available for new briefs.
-To discuss your content needs, get in touch with me today.
+The good news is that I won’t be giving up my day job anytime soon and our team is always here to help.
+To discuss your content marketing needs, get in touch with us today.